Security

 Cybercriminals can use a hacked Gmail account to scam your contacts and gain access to your Google account, as well as other services.

-There are different methods hackers use to infiltrate Google Gmail accounts, including the use of already breached accounts familiar to victims, phishing attacks where you click on malicious links, and malicious apps that steal cookies along with your hacked Gmail credentials.
+There are different methods hackers use to infiltrate Gmail accounts, including the use of already breached accounts familiar to victims, phishing attacks where you click on malicious links, and malicious apps that steal cookies along with your hacked Gmail credentials.

-The consequences of a hack will depend on the methods used by the attackers, and on whether they are looking to simply exhort you or take it further.
-Once criminals take over your hacked Gmail, they will block you out and search for sensitive information and financial data.
-This means facing financial and personal consequences.
-Additionally, the hacker will try to compromise any other account linked to your Gmail.
-Any information they get can be used for identity theft, fraud, blackmail, and more.
+The consequences of a hack will depend on the methods used by the attackers and on whether they are looking to simply extort you or take it further.
+Once criminals take over your hacked Gmail, they will lock you out and search for sensitive information and financial data.

 Cybercriminals may also use your Gmail account to carry out illegal attacks on the people you know.